Emmanuelkimutai/alx-higher_level_programming/0x0B-python-input_output/README.md

-Write a function that returns an object represented by JSON string Write a function that writes an object to a text file, usin a JSON representation Write a funtion that creates an Object from a JSON file
+Write a function that returns an object represented by JSON string Write a function that writes an object to a text file, usin a JSON representation Write a funtion that creates an Object from a JSON file Write a script that adds all arguments to python list, and then save them to a file